Pyrole-2002/OG_Vault/Competitive Programming/Graphs/Connected Components.md

 > [!tip] Given an undirected graph $G$ with $V$ nodes and $E$ edges, find in it all the connected components, i.e. several groups of vertices such that within a group each vertex can be reached from another and no path exists between different groups.
 - We can use [[DFS]] or [[BFS]].
 We will do a series of rounds of DFS.
-- The first round will start from first node and all nodes n the first connected component
+- The first round will start from first node and all nodes in the first connected component will be traversed.
+Then we traverse the first unvisited node of the remaining nodes and run DFS on it thus finding the second connected component.
+Repeat the process until all nodes are visited.
+-